-People with photosensitive epilepsy have seizures that are triggered by flashing lights; bold, contrasting visual patterns; or overexposure to video games.
+People with photosensitive epilepsy have seizures that are triggered by flashing lights, bold visual patterns, or overexposure to video games.

 Children with benign rolandic epilepsy have seizures that affect the face and sometimes the body.
 It almost always disappears by adolescence.

 Lennox-Gastaut syndrome (LGS) is a rare and severe kind of epilepsy that starts in childhood.

 Juvenile myoclonic epilepsy, or JME, is a form of epilepsy that starts in childhood or adolescence.
 People with this disorder experience muscle twitching or jerking.

 Abdominal epilepsy is a condition in which seizure activity causes abdominal symptoms like pain and nausea.
 It’s so uncommon that some experts question whether it exists.

 Absence seizures (formerly called ''petit mal'' seizures) are caused by abnormal and intense electrical activity in the brain.

 Temporal lobe, or psychomotor, seizures cause temporary changes in movement, sensation, or autonomic function (such as heart rate and salivation).

 Women with epilepsy may notice they have more seizures around the time of their menstrual cycles.

 Any birth control that is safe for women, in general, is safe for women with epilepsy.
 However, having epilepsy -- and some treatments for the condition -- can make some forms of birth control less effective.